keeganpaleshi/RMTest/README.md

 Set ``allow_negative_baseline`` to ``true`` in the top-level configuration (or pass ``--allow-negative-baseline``) to allow small negative baseline-corrected activities.
-Extremely negative outliers are still clipped to ``-1.0`` Bq so the summary never reports wildly unphysical numbers, but values between ``-1.0`` Bq and ``0.0`` Bq are preserved instead of being forced to zero.
+When enabled, the summary records the fitted negative value verbatim instead of applying a floor.
 With the default ``false`` setting any negative value is clipped to zero instead.

 ### Baseline Noise Cut